We always seem to be blaming our metabolism for something.

 You may be familiar with your basal metabolic rate (BRM), or the minimum amount of energy/calories that your body needs to simply exist at rest and perform those vital functions needed to get through the day.
 Your BRM can be calculated using your total lean body mass, usually the amount of muscle tissue in your body.

-There are quite a few factors that influence your metabolism, both internally and externally, including your muscle-to-fat ratio mentioned above, your age and gender, your daily physical activity, and hormone function.
+Quite a few factors influence your metabolism, both internally and externally, including the muscle-to-fat ratio mentioned above, your age and gender, your daily physical activity, and hormone function.

 But by now, you probably wouldn’t be too surprised to hear it isn’t necessarily all you behind the wheel all the time when it comes to your metabolism.
 Rather, your gut microbiome may be the one calling the shots.
 After all, your gut microbes play a tremendous role in digestion and communicate with various regions of your body (like your brain!) – is it so surprising that they might be regulating your body’s metabolism, too?